PhilipYip1988/vmware-workstation-installation-guide/windows-host/readme.md

 <img src='./images/img_035.png' alt='img_035' width='600'/>

-Under processors, the number of processors is 2, this can be insreased if the processor has more cores and threads but increasing this too much can cripple the Windows 11 Host and therefore this will cripple the Ubuntu 24.10 Guest leading to poor performance:
+Under processors, the number of processors is 2, this can be increased if the processor has more cores and threads but increasing this too much can cripple the Windows 11 Host and therefore this will cripple the Ubuntu 24.10 Guest leading to poor performance:

 <img src='./images/img_036.png' alt='img_036' width='600'/>

-SeeUnder CD/DVD, ensure that the Ubuntu 24.10 ISO is selected and that Connect at Power On is checked:
+Under CD/DVD, ensure that the Ubuntu 24.10 ISO is selected and that Connect at Power On is checked:

 <img src='./images/img_037.png' alt='img_037' width='600'/>